Skip to Main Content

 Bibliography

 Kloos, Bret, Jean Hill, Elizabeth Thomas, Abraham Wandersman, Maurice J. Elias, and James H. Dalton.
 Community Psychology: Linking Individuals and Communities.
 3rd ed.
-Belmont, CA: Wadsworth, 2012.
+Wadsworth, 2012.

 eBook